xydan83/open62541-nodeset-exporter/README.md

 A C++ 20 project for exporting a nodeset to xml and other formats.
 The main dependency of the project is the [Open62541](https://github.com/open62541/open62541) library.
 This library must be pre-compiled and installed on the system.
-The supported library version is Open62541 1.3.x.
-Version 1.4-rc(x) is not currently supported, but is planned for support.
+The supported library version is Open62541 1.3.x - 1.4.0.

 The nodesetexporter library, using the client (and in the future, the server) of the Open62541 library, collects the necessary data from the remote OPC UA server specified to the client and converts this data into an export file in XML